CALL US! 1-415-851-9190 LetsGo@Lucky-Tuk-Tuk.com

 13. Language Diversity

-Chinatown is a linguistic jackpot, with multiple Chinese dialects spoken daily.
-It’s the only place where you can say “hello” in three different ways before breakfast.
+Chinatown is a linguistic jackpot, with multiple Chinese dialects heard daily.
+It’s the kind of neighborhood where you can hear three versions of “hello” before you’ve even finished your first cup of tea.

 14. The Chinese Historical Society of America